 The most common fleas to be found around your home are the cat flea, the dog flea, and the human flea.

-Here we will cover the cat flea - Ctenocephalides felis
+Here we will cover the cat flea - Ctenocephalides felis.

-A cat infested by fleas may behave erratically as they jump and scratch when bitten, running around the house trying to get away from their unwanted visitors.
+A cat infected by fleas may behave erratically as they jump and scratch when bitten, running around the house trying to get away from their unwanted visitors.
 Flea bites can also cause pets irritation, as they do us, and hair loss has been known.

 Unfortunately, fleas are carriers of many diseases and have contributed to the bubonic plague pandemic in the 1300s.

 In the first instance, if you suspect cat fleas, you should contact your vet, who will help you to treat your cat.
 You should then get professional pest controllers to deal with the inevitable infestation within your home.
 Fleas can lay dormant for long periods, and it can be months before you can be sure they are 100% eradicated.